chrismllr/ember-cli-fetch-async-button/README.md

 This adds the initial 'then' handler, which validates the response status before either throwing that response as an error to the 'catch' handler, or returning onto the successful 'then' handler.

+*v0.2.0 adds support to validate hashes and arrays of promises.
+This will cause the component to `throw` if any of the promises have an unsuccessful status code.*

 To use fetch with your ember application, I recommend installing stefanpenner's ember-fetch. https://github.com/stefanpenner/ember-fetch